dubzzz/fast-check/website/docs/tutorials/detect-race-conditions/introduction.md

 While this section is fully optional, it has the benefit to make sure that we all align on the definition of race condition throughout this tutorial.
 :::

 Taking the Wikipedia definition: _"A race condition […] is the condition […] where the system's substantive behavior is dependent on the sequence or timing of other uncontrollable events."_ (source: https://en.wikipedia.org/wiki/Race_condition).
-This definition highlights two main reasons why race conditions are prevalent in code:
+This definition highlights two main reasons why race conditions are prevalent in JavaScript:

 - sequence of events,
 - events being out-of-control.